artprojectgroup/woocommerce-apg-weight-and-postcodestatecountry-shipping/readme.txt

 2. Screenshot of WooCommerce - APG Weight and Postcode/State/Country Shipping.
 APG Shipping Tab.

 == Changelog ==
+= 2.2.0.1 =
+* Error prevention if WooCommerce is disabled.
 = 2.2 =
 * Support to hide payment gateways.
 = 2.1.0.1 =